frederic-perez/AmE-dictionary/data/dictionary.md

 __to hell and back__ :two::hammer:
 __to hell__
 __to his name__ _Bernie died with $1.09 to his name._
+__to let (one’s) guard down__ To stop being cautious; to relax and stop being so aware of one’s behavior and other people’s reactions to oneself.
 __to taste (to one's taste)__ _adj_ :three: Agreeable or pleasing to one. _Add more vinegar to taste._ :es: al gusto (?)
 __to that effect__
 __to that end__ :two::hammer: (to that end,)